DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/local-test-server.md

 **Fair warning** that this guide is focused on Windows PCs, as they are the most common (but will note differences for other OS's where applicable).

 - **Step 0: Install Java.** You might not already have Java installed on your PC - if not, you'll need to have it installed.
-You can download [OpenJDK 16 from here](https://adoptium.net/?variant=openjdk16). <span class="parens">(for Linux/Mac, just google how to download OpenJDK 16 for your specific OS/Distro)</span>.
+You can download [OpenJDK 17 from here](https://adoptium.net/?variant=openjdk17). <span class="parens">(for Linux/Mac, just google how to download OpenJDK 17 for your specific OS/Distro)</span>.
 When installing, make sure to enable the options "Add to PATH" and "Set JAVA_HOME variable".
+Note that the correct Java version to install depends on your Minecraft server version.
+For Minecraft 1.18+ the preferred Java version is JDK 17.

 ![](images/javainstall.png)